LouisH98/LouisH98.github.io/public/project-content/print-scheduler.md

 The main goals for the app are:
 1. Given a list of jobs containing multiple assemblies, dispatch them optimally to our printers.
-2. Support a large number of constraints (e.g. print bed size, multi-color capability, nozzle size)
+2. Support a large number of constraints e.g. print bed size, multi-color capability, nozzle size.
 3. Support any number of 'away times'.
 For example, I need to sleep at some point, so adding a constraint that prints cannot *start* after 11pm, but they should be able to run and finish during that period.
 4. Eventually support print dispatching via.
 Bambu Lab's Network Plugin.